sagemath/trac_to_gh/Issue 7048.md

 # Issue 7048: ATLAS ignores CC variable, then dumps core when trying to build with Sun Studio on  Solaris

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7048

 Original creator: drkirkby